ewpianoman/drum-pad/README.md

-# Drum Pad - A Lightweight Drum Pad and Looping App for Musicians
+# Virtual Drum Pad - A Lightweight Drum Pad and Looping App for Musicians
 ## UNDER DEVELOPMENT
 Planned Features
 - 16 pads that can be clicked or triggered with keyboard shortcuts.